Jan125/pb.chordian/readme.md

 The strumplate can be played by running across it with the mouse, with a button held.

+By default, the buttons are assigned the following pattern:

-- Left button: Single note.
+- Left button: Single
-- Right button: 3 notes, the one you are pointing at being the lowest, plus the next 2 higher ones (full chord)
-- Middle button/wheel click: 3 notes, the one you are pointing at being the lowest, skip one note, play the next, skip one  note, play the next
+- Right button: Chord
+- Middle button/wheel click: Mirror

+The behaviour of the patterns is like follows:

+- None: Will not play anything.
+- Single: Will play the selected note.
+- Chord: Plays the selected note, plus the two upwards of it.
+(Full chord)
+- Spread: Selected note, +2 upwards, +4 upwards.
+(Octave with middle note)
+- Octave: Selected note, +3 upwards, +6 upwards, +9 upwards.
+(Multiple Octaves)
+- Full: Everything.
+(Warning: Loud.)
+- Reverse: Reverse order Single.
+- Mirror: Reverse plus Single.
+- Segment: Alternating pattern: In each octave, first note will trigger the last note in said octave, middle note is unaffected.

 It can also be played with: